masterkram/bytehub/docs/StudyNotes/Module1/IntroductionToCS/OS&CN/CN.md

 How do packet delay and loss occur?

 + packet **queue** in router buffers, waiting for turn for transmission.
-    + queue length grows when arrival rate to link (temporarily) exeeds output link capacity
+    + queue length grows when arrival rate to link (temporarily) exceeds output link capacity
 + packet **loss** occurs when memory for the queue if full.